evgenyneu/evgenii.com/app/blog/_posts/2014-04-26-seo-tips-from-eric-enge.md

 ## Does social media help in ranking?

-Studies show no strong evidence of social signals **directly** improving your ranking.
+Studies show no strong evidence of social signals **directly** affecting page rank.
 But social media presence is extremely important because it will send readers from social media channels back to your site.